 I train journalists in multimedia skills, humanitarian principles and human rights.
 I develop training resources and Information Communication Technologies (ICTs) to assist print, broadcast and online media in developing countries.

 I contribute regularly to CBC Radio-Canada and Al Jazeera English.
-My writing has been published in The New Humanitarian, The Lancet and The Guardian in Europe and the U.K.; The Montreal Gazette and Calgary Herald newspapers in Canada; Himal Southasian magazine; The Bangkok Post and Prachathai in Thailand; The Jakarta Post in Indonesia; The Star in Malaysia; Cambodia Daily; New Naratif and Splice in Singapore.
+My writing has been published in The New Humanitarian, The Lancet and The Guardian in Europe and the U.K.; The Toronto Star, Montreal Gazette and Calgary Herald newspapers in Canada; The Bangkok Post and Prachathai in Thailand; The Jakarta Post in Indonesia; The Star in Malaysia; Himal Southasian in Sri Lanka; Cambodia Daily; New Naratif and Splice in Singapore.